-Rejection codes that refer to a mismatching name, birth date, or social security number (SSN) indicate that somewhere on Form 1040 OR in the filing steps there is a piece of information that does not match the IRS masterfile.
-The IRS records are generated by the Social Security Administration, so all names, SSNs, and birth dates should match those on the individual's social security card.
+Rejection codes that refer to a mismatching name, birth date, or social security number (SSN) indicate that somewhere on Form 1040 OR in the filing steps, there is a piece of information that does not match the IRS d-file database.
+The IRS records are generated from the Social Security Administration, so all names, SSNs, and birth dates should match those on the individual's social security card.

 Common errors are:

 If you are unable to determine the error after checking the information above, contact the Social Security Administration office at 1-800-772-1213, or your local office, to verify the information listed in their files.